ionutbalosin/java-application-security-practices/docs/02-PRACTICE-Authentication-and-Authorization.md

 keycloak-init.sh
 ```

-Once everything has been started and properly initialized, open `Postman` and trigger the following IdP endpoints/flows
+Once everything has been started and properly initialized, import the [Postman collection](../postman) and trigger the following IdP endpoints, and OAuth 2.0 flows:
 - OpenID Connect configuration
 - `Client Credentials Flow`
 - `Password Flow`